General

 Haloform

-Reaction - make multiple halogen substitutions on alpha-carbon of methyl
+Reaction - make multiple halogen substitutions on alpha-carbon of methyl ketone

-ketone with X2 and
+with X2 and base

 Aldol